 Today’s verse is surprising.
 Not only are believers to have nothing to do with evil deeds of darkness, but we are to expose them to the light of His goodness, righteousness, and truth (verse 9).
 We expose them by living a contrasting life, as “children of light,” seeking to please the Lord.
 What is surprising is that we are not to even mention what the wicked do in secret!
 As part of holy living we are to rid ourselves of “filthy language” (Col. 3:8).

 It seems extreme.
 We easily talk about how wicked the wicked are!
 But there is a subtle danger in speaking of what goes on in secret.
-Doing so can desensitize us to the seriousness of sin.
-We eventually lose any sense of shock.
-We can slowly move towards acceptance of what is evil or immoral.
-And discussing the details of any sin can pique our interest and stimulate curiosity.
+Doing so can desensitize me to the seriousness of sin.
+I eventually lose any sense of shock.
+I can slowly move towards acceptance of what is evil or immoral.
+And discussing the details of any sin can pique my interest and stimulate curiosity.

 My mouth reveals what I am thinking about.
 When I am thinking about what is true, honest, just, pure and lovely, than I will not be interested in discussing the evil surrounding me (Phil.
 4:8).

 Lord, keep my thoughts and my mouth pure and full of light!